5 Things You Might Not Know About Your Hardwood Floors

 Whether you are looking at flooring for a brand new home, or are finally remodeling and putting in the floors of your dreams, chances are hardwoods have made the top of your list.
 And with good reason.
 Nothing says style, class and elegance like hardwood flooring.

 If you are new to hardwoods, there may be a few things that you didn’t know about this popular flooring choice.
-While they do make a great choice for just about every room in the home, there are a few tips that will keep them looking great longer, and keep you happy with your flooring choice for years.5 things you might not know about your hardwood floors 5 Things You Might Not Know About Your Hardwood Floors
+While they do make a great choice for just about every room in the home, there are a few tips that will keep them looking great longer, and keep you happy with your flooring choice for years.5 Things You Might Not Know About Your Hardwood Floors

 Janka hardness test